Still in the frame, the camera defies smartphone onslaught

 Driving this is a number of factors, analysts and enthusiasts say.
 And, while most point to a continuing role for cameras for both professional and personal users, the device's future is far from assured.

-This, says NPD In-Stat senior digital imaging analyst Liz Cutting, is because those people taking important family photos don't want to trust them to a device that isn't up to the task.
+This, says NPD Group senior digital imaging analyst Liz Cutting, is because those people taking important family photos don't want to trust them to a device that isn't up to the task.
 "Camera photography is certainly not dead," said Cutting.
 "We're just seeing a skewing towards what the smartphone can't deliver.
-People are recognizing that and are going for a higher end camera."
+People are recognising that and are going for a higher end camera."

 This in turn benefits the established players, because users are reluctant to entrust their photos to an untested brand.
 We may be ready to try out a new brand of cellphone, laptop or TV, but when it comes to family snaps we're more conservative.
 "It's part of who you are, showing the kind of brand of camera you have," Cutting said.
 "But it's also trusting the quality of that memory because that's how you remember your life."